conchkritz/ckHUD/README.md

 [Imgur Album](https://imgur.com/a/oX2zvhA)

 # Compatibility
 Cuurently only being tested on 1080p.
-If anyone else wants to test for me you can add me on Discord or message me on Steam.
+If you have issues, best method of contact is discord.

 | OS  | Status |
 | ------------- | ------------- |